itsmartashub/GPThemes/README.md

 ## Installation

-1. Download the `extension` folder.
+1. Download the `extension` folder or run the `git clone https://github.com/itsmartashub/GPThemes.git` in terminal.
 2. Open prefered Chromium-based browser and go to `chrome://extensions/`
 3. Enable `Developer mode` in the top-right corner.
-4. Click `Load unpacked` and select the extension folder.
+4. Click `Load unpacked` and select the `extension` folder.

 ## Soon